ggedde/spry/README.md

 # Hooks

 Hooks allow you to run your own code at specific times and life cycles.
+This is how you can run middleware and other life cycle aware code.

 ### Adding Hooks
 ```php